sojitraurvish/web-2/21 open api spec/p1/readme.md

 // this is how i can use it in diff project not in same project, and in diff project you have to copy this generated folder the you can use it
 // import {DefaultRouter} from "../generated/index.ts";
 // const response = await DefaultRouter.getUsers("1")

+in future if you change your backend code then simply rebuild the client and it start complanging to people who is using it to fix